Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

+### Troubleshooting

-You may encounter an error like the following:
+You may encounter an error like the following when attempting to use Snowflake CLI for the first time:

 ```console
 ╭─ Error ──────────────────────────────────────────────────────────────────────────────────────╮